dannycab/slides/content/advocating-for-science/slides.md

 - Tuition will go up; budgets will tighten up; services will be reduced
 - Positions will be frozen or eliminated; economic development will slow
 - Workloads will increase; morale will decrease
+- Universities will not be safe for international students and scholars

 **The impact will be felt for years even if the orders are reversed**